AuCoRoboticsMU/vgq-cnn/README.md

 Fast-VGQ-CNN, that speeds up inference using a shared encoder architecture and can make 128 grasp quality predictions in 12ms on a CPU.

-This codebase and our data ([data.zip](DATALINK)) is made available for other researchers to use and build upon.
+This codebase and our [data](https://doi.org/10.5281/zenodo.6606333) is made available for other researchers to use and build upon.
 We describe the use of the scripts and how to replicate our datasets and training processes below.